YashJ241/Yash-rep/docs/index.md

 nav_order: 1
 ---

-  Welcome to my new Markdown file!!
+ # Welcome to my new Markdown file!!

+  This is my list
+  - First thing
+  - Second thing
+  - **Bolded third thing**